-If you or a family member suffered a traumatic brain injury (TBI) during an accident or other impact, you already know the impact these injuries can have.
+If you or a family member suffered a traumatic brain injury (TBI) during a personal injury incident, you understand the impact these injuries can have.
 Living with a brain injury is never easy.
 A TBI can be straining on a person’s physical, mental, and financial health.
 A TBI can also make it difficult to work, resume daily activities, and enjoy a long and active life.

-After a brain injury, your future may depend on your treatment and the ability to pay for the care you need.
-That’s why you should consult a lawyer about getting the compensation you deserve.
-On top of pain and suffering, you should not have to deal with extensive medical expenses and lost wages on your own.
+After a brain injury, your future may depend on the treatment you receive and your ability to pay for the care that you need.
+An experienced Chicago brain injury lawyer at Abels & Annes, P.C. can explain how you can pursue the compensation you deserve.
+Extensive medical bills and lost wages, along with pain and suffering, are not something you should have to deal with on your own.

-Contact a Chicago traumatic brain injury lawyer at Abels & Annes if you are suffering from a head injury due to a motor vehicle collision or any other accident.
+When you need a skilled Chicago brain injury law firm, reach out to the team at Abels & Annes.
+We can help if you are suffering from a head injury due to a motor vehicle accident or other type of accident.

 Traumatic Brain Injury Statistics in Illinois